Model-oriented Graph Distances via Partially Ordered Sets: Background

-where $p_v$ is a conditional density function.
-This model can be equivalently described in terms of the global or local Markov property of any DAG represented by $\G$; this holds without requiring positivity, so we choose $\Mo$ as the ground set above.
-The model is equivalent to the following global Markov property \citep[Theorem 3.27]{lauritzen1996graphical}:
+A CPDAG represents the probabilistic model $\Mcpdag(\mathcal{G})$ consisting of all distributions that factorize according to any (and hence every) DAG $\D \in [\G]$.
+That is, take any $\D \in [\G]$ and we can write $p(x) = \prod_{v\in \sV} p_{v}(x_v|x_{{\text{pa}_{\mathcal{D}}(v)}})$, where $p_v$ is a conditional density function.
+This model can be equivalently described in terms of the global or local Markov property associated with any $\D \in [\G]$; see \citet[\S 3.2.2]{lauritzen1996graphical}.
+Since this holds without requiring positivity, we choose $\Mo$ in \cref{eq:mo} as the ground set and define the model through the global Markov property: for any $\D \in [\G]$,